FTChinese/corporate-customer/README.md

 When a b2b membership expired and licence is no longer renewed:

-* If it has addon, addon will be re-enabled the linked licence should be reset to available state;
+* If it has addon, addon will be re-enabled, and the linked licence should be reset to available state;
 * With or without addon, the user is free to make purchase as normal.

 In the above 2 cases, to ensure data integrity, always **reset** the linked licence to clean state by removing the `assignee_id` field and `current_status` to `available`.

 When a licence is renewed after expired, the licence user will be renewed if it is not touched after expiration.
-If the user, however, changed subscription via alipay/wechat either by a purchase out of its own pocket or previous addon, the licence is reset and does not have a membership linked to it, we are safe to update the licence.
+If the user, however, changed subscription via alipay/wechat either by a purchase out of its own pocket or previous addon, the licence should already have been reset and does not have a membership linked to it now.
+In such case we are safe to update the licence only.

-There's special case in such case when data integrity is broken: user's payment method is changed from b2b to alipay/wechat, but the licence still contain assignee_id pointing to this membership, licence renewal should never change user's membership.
+There's special case under the above case if data integrity is broken: user's payment method is changed from b2b to alipay/wechat, but the licence still contain assignee_id pointing to this membership.
+In such case licence renewal should never change its linked user's membership.
 Shall we simply reset licence to clean state?